 Psst!
 It’s best to check the turkey’s temperature using an instant-read thermometer.
 To do this, insert the pin of the thermometer into the thickest part of the thigh (or drumstick, or breast), being careful not to come into contact with the bone as this will throw off the reading.

 At this point, you can take the turkey out to oil-and-season it.
 Brush the outside with oil and rub on an ample amount of salt, pepper and any dried herbs you care to add.
-Place the turkey back in the oven and roast at 325 degrees for another 30 minutes.
+Place the turkey back in the oven and roast at 325 degrees for another 30 minutes, or longer if you have a larger bird.

 Step 3: Remove the Giblets